umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 - Please take time to understand how the commands work, inspect the `package.json` file, and approach with a willingness to debug.
 This is not just copy-and-paste everything and it magically works.
 - You will need to read external documentation, such as that for lighthouse, to get this working fully.
 - You'll need to adapt some of the commands/instructions to run this in your own fresh repository.
 It will help to read through this whole guide, taking notes of the commands might need changing.
+- Windows users should ensure they have git installed.

 __The end goal__: At the end of this, you'll be able to run standard Lighthouse audits, but also __custom audits created by you__.